 - Age Claims

 - Use of the Term "dry"

 - Use of the Term "light"

 - Low Alcohol

+- Vodka-Flavoured Claims

 - Gluten-Free Claim

 - Organic Claim

-BILINGUAL LABELLING Consumer prepackaged products
+BILINGUAL LABELLING Consumer prepackaged product

 - Mandatory information on consumer prepackaged products must be shown in both official languages (English and French).
-Exemptions exist for specialty foods, local foods and test market foods. - The following are exceptions and can be labelled in one official language (English or French): - " Name and principal place of business - " The common name of certain alcoholic beverages, if they appear on the principal display panel exactly as shown in the FDR
+Exemptions exist for specialty foods, local foods and test market foods. - The following are exceptions and can be labelled in one official language (English and French): - " Name and principal place of business - " The common name of certain alcoholic beverages, if they appear on the principal display exactly as shown in the FDR